kabachello/jQuery.NumPad/README.md

 With Bootstra: coming soon!

 ## Quick start

-1. Include the plugin and the CSS in your header
+1) Include the plugin and the CSS in your header

 ```html
 <link rel="stylesheet" href="path_to_numpad_folder/jquery.numpad.css">
 <script type="text/javascript" src="path_to_numpad_folder/jquery.numpad.js"></script>
 ```

-2. Initialize numpads for every element you want to toggle a numeric keypad
+2) Initialize numpads for every element you want to toggle a numeric keypad

 ```javascript
 function($){
 	$('selector').numpad();
 }
 ```

-##License
+## TODOs and known limitations
+- Add support for negative numbers
+- Add support for fractions
+- Add position options to place the keypad above or aside the target element
+- Add an onClose callback to support custom target elements
+- Make a simple calculator

+## License
 jQuery.NumPad is an open source project by [Andrej Kabachnik](http://a.kabachnik.info), that is licensed under [MIT](http://opensource.org/licenses/MIT).
-Almsaeed Studio reserves the right to change the license of future releases.